celioggr/elasticsearch/ASSO-DOCS/overview.md

 ##Introduction

+Elasticsearch is an open-source, search engine which can power extremely fast searches.
+It is currently a very active open source project, which handles pull requests daily.
+This makes Elasticsearch an excellent candidate for a Software Architecture analysis.
 As a group of students from the [Faculty of Sciences of Porto, Portugal (FCUP)](https://sigarra.up.pt/fcup/en/WEB_PAGE.INICIAL) attending the Software Architecture course we hope that this document allow you better understanding the concept behind ElasticSearch.
 During a period of 5 months we'll try to understand and describe ElasticSearch software architecture and hopefully make some worth contributions to the project.
+We will first describe more detailed what Elasticsearch is, how and for what it can be used.
+Then we will look at the architecture itself, in terms of the logical, process, development and physical views.
+Finally, we bring all the views together to see how robust the architecture of ElasticSearch is, taking in great consideration the System consistency and validity.

 ##What is ElasticSearch?